-Subsection [(e)] defines two terms used in the Section, i.e., "identity verification" and "factor," that appear in Subsection (c)(1).
+Subsection [(e)] defines two terms used in the Section, i.e., "identity verification" and "factor," that appear in

+Subsection (c)(1).
 Paragraph (1) defines "identity verification" as a "process or service" used to prove the identity of a person who is not in the physical presence of the notary.
 (See ALASKA STAT. § 44.50.200(8); FLA.
 STAT.
 ANN. § 117.201(7); IDAHO CODE § 51-114A(1)(c); and KAN.
 STAT.
 ANN. § 53-5a15(g)(3).)
 The value of this option will depend on the integrity of the process or service, each of which perhaps ought to be approved by the commissioning official.
 The drafters explicitly authorize or require the commissioning official to provide guidance on identity verification in a rule under Section 1-7(3).
 Model Rules 4-4.3, 4-4.4, 4-4.5, 4-4.6, and 4-4.7 in Appendix I implement the Section 1.7(3) rulemaking provision.

 Paragraph (2) defines "factor" as some knowledge, personal characteristic, or tangible item belonging to the person that is used to identify the individual.
 In the identity management field, it is commonly accepted that the verification of identity of an individual in an online context should involve multiple factors of identity.
-There are three such factors:

-1) Something one "has" (e.g., an identification credential or a cell phone), 2) Something one "knows" (e.g., a password or answers to challengeresponse questions), and 3) Something one "is" (e.g., a biometric such as a fingerprint, or retina or facial scan).
+There are three such factors: 1) Something one "has" (e.g., an identification credential or a cell phone), 2) Something one "knows" (e.g., a password or answers to challengeresponse questions), and 3) Something one "is" (e.g., a biometric such as a fingerprint, or retina or facial scan).
 Successful presentation of at least two distinct factors of identity verification provides satisfactory evidence of identity for a notarial act involving the use of audio-visual communication for a remotely located individual.
 (See, e.g., KAN.
 STAT.
 ANN. § 53-5a15(b)(1)(C); N.J.
 STAT.
 ANN. § 52:7-10.10.d(1)(c); OR.
 REV. STAT. § 194.277(3)(a)(C); and TENN.
 CODE ANN. § 8-16-310(a)(2)(A).)
 Model Rules 4-4.3, 4-4.4, 4-4.5, 4-4.6, and 4-4.7 in Appendix I implement these distinct factors.

 § 4-5.
-Accommodations for Individuals With Impairments.
+Accommodations for Individuals With Disabilities.

-- (a) A notary public, when necessary and consistent with other applicable law, shall take reasonable steps to facilitate communication with any individual involved in a notarial act who has a vision, hearing, or speech impairment. - (b) A notary public may perform a notarial act on a record requiring the signature of a principal physically unable to sign if: - (1) the principal directs an individual other than the notary to sign on behalf of the principal; - (2) the individual signs the principal's name in the presence of the principal; and - (3) the notary adds the following or a substantially similar statement below the signature: "Signature affixed by (name of individual) at the direction of (name of principal unable to sign) in accordance with Section 4-5 of [Act]".
+- (a) A notary public shall not discriminate against a principal or any individual involved in a notarial act on the basis of disability. - (b) A notary public, when necessary and consistent with other applicable law, shall provide appropriate auxiliary aids and services to ensure effective communication with any individual involved in a notarial act who has a vision, hearing, or speech disability. - (c) A notary public may perform a notarial act on a record requiring the signature of a principal physically unable to sign if: - (1) the principal directs an individual other than the notary to sign on behalf of the principal; - (2) the individual signs the principal's name in the presence of the principal; and - (3) the notary adds the following or a substantially similar statement below the signature: "Signature affixed by (name of individual) at the direction of (name of principal unable to sign) in accordance with Section 4-5 of [Act]".